Codes Dictionary

 7.3.
 Population

 The WID contains several variables that relate to population sizes.
-They are all associated to the one-letter code.
+They are all associated with the one-letter code.
 Combined with the various five-letter codes for concepts, they form the six-letter codes described below.
-The main concept is npopul that refers to the total individual population within a sex and age group, but we also provide variables related to tax units or employed population in some cases where this information is useful to understand other (inequality) series.
+The main concept is npopul, which refers to the total individual population within a sex and age group, but we also provide variables related to tax units or employed population in some cases where this information is helpful to understand other (inequality) series.

 six-letter code description